Jobs & Internships

 A Living on Earth internship provides an invaluable introduction to broadcast media.
 Each semester, we rely on a handful of bright, capable interns to contribute to our award-winning program, and experience first-hand what goes on behind the scenes of a nationally-distributed public radio news magazine and associated podcasts.

-THE EDITORIAL INTERNS assist in various phases of story production, from finding and researching original stories and helping track down experienced correspondents, contacts and newsmakers, to editing host interviews.
+THE EDITORIAL INTERNS assist in various phases of story production for the Living on Earth broadcast and its sister podcasts, from finding and researching original stories and helping track down experienced correspondents, contacts and newsmakers, to editing host interviews.
 They monitor news wires and newspapers for environmental affairs.
-Interns generate questions for interviews and retrieve archive tape and other source material.
-They also write two short segments for the program.
-Candidates require strong writing and communication skills and should submit two writing samples.
-Some experience in journalism, environmental sciences, and public policy is helpful, but not required.
+Interns generate questions for interviews, pre-interview guests, and retrieve archive tape and other source material.
+They develop an ear for good tape, and each intern is encouraged to write and narrate two short segments for the Living on Earth program and/or its podcast family.

-Fall 2012 Term: Labor Day through December
+Fall 2023 Term: Labor Day through December

 Living on Earth presents in-depth reporting on the environment to over 250 public radio stations nationwide, and is also broadcast on satellite radio and via podcast.
 We are a production of the World Media Foundation, Inc., a non-profit organization that seeks to report quality coverage of environmental issues.
 We are not an advocacy organization.

 LIVING ON EARTH IS AN EQUAL OPPORTUNITY ORGANIZATION

 Living on Earth wants to hear from you!

 Living on Earth